EvoGuard: An Extensible Agentic RL-based Framework for Practical and Evolving AI-Generated Image Detection: Methodology

-Afterwards, if $a_n=\texttt{continue}$, we return to tool selection (see \cref{eq:toolsel}) and proceed to the next round with the new context; otherwise, we summarize the current evidence to produce the final prediction $\mathrm{Answer}(x)$:

-Enabling reflection and additional actions essentially improves final performance on complex cases via test-time scaling~\cite{snell2024scaling, xia2025mirage}.
-Compared with selecting a single tool~\cite{huang2025unishield} or ensembling all tools~\cite{fang2025forensic}, our approach preserves the benefits of multi-tool collaboration while mitigating interference and adaptively controlling cost based on the sample-specific runtime behavior.
-Notably, the general understanding capability of the MLLM is crucial for this design: it enables fusion of heterogeneous outputs from different detectors, including numerical scores, text, and images.
-This is very important for extending to future tools, meanwhile such auxiliary signals beyond binary labels can further help the MLLM make more informed decisions.
+Enabling reflection and additional actions essentially improves performance on complex cases via test-time scaling~\cite{snell2024scaling, xia2025mirage}.
+Compared with selecting a single tool~\cite{huang2025unishield} or ensembling all tools~\cite{fang2025forensic}, our approach preserves the benefits of multi-tool collaboration while mitigating interference and adaptively controlling cost based on sample-specific runtime behavior.
+Notably, the MLLM's general understanding capability enables the fusion of heterogeneous outputs from different detectors, including numerical scores, text, and images, which is crucial for extending to future tools.
+Meanwhile such auxiliary signals beyond binary labels further help the MLLM make more informed decisions.